 - Basic knowledge of diseases leading to end-stage organ failure

 - Involvement in pre-transplant evaluation and candidate selection process

 - Long-term post-transplant management

-The Abdominal Transplant Surgery Fellowship is accredited by the American Society of Transplant Surgeons under delegated authority of the Accreditation Council for Graduate Medical Education.
+The Abdominal Transplant Surgery Fellowship is accredited by the Transplant Accreditation and Certification Council (TACC) and the American Society of Transplant Surgeons (ASTS).

 Each year, the program alternates between recruitment of two fellows and one fellow, which will create a cohort of three total fellows active at all times.

 Our fellows have excelled on the TACC Knowledge Assessment issued each year.
 Fellows will be eligible for the certification pathway being designed by the TACC.

 The Abdominal Transplant Surgery Fellowship graduated its first fellow in 2015, and has an excellent track record of job placement in both academic and semi-academic transplant centers.

 I can say with confidence that Mayo Clinic Arizona Transplant Fellowship gives true meaning to the word “fellowship,” offers a platform of the highest level of training, and creates greatness within those aspiring to become transplant surgeons.